privacy-tech-lab/gpc-web-crawler/README.md

 Some sites can detect that we are using automation tools (i.e. Selenium) and do not let us access the real site.
 Instead, we’re redirected to a page with some kind of captcha or puzzle.
 We do not try to bypass any human checks.

 Since the data collected from both of these types of sites will be incorrect, we list them under HumanCheckError in error-logging.json.
 We have observed a few different site titles that indicate we have reached a site in one of these categories.
 Most of the titles occur for multiple sites, with the most common being “Just a Moment…” on a captcha from Cloudflare.
 We detect when our crawler visits one of these sites by matching the site title of the loaded site with a set of regular expressions that match with the known titles.
 Clearly, we will miss some sites in this category if we have not seen it and added the title to the set of regular expressions.
 We are updating the regular expressions as we see more sites like this.
 For more information, see [issue #51](https://github.com/privacy-tech-lab/gpc-web-crawler/issues/51).

+3. Sites that block script injection.

+For instance flickr.com, blocks script injection and will not successfully be analyzed.
+In the debugging table, on the first attempt, the last message will be runAnalysis-fetching, and on the second, the extension logs SQL POSTING: SOMETHING WENT WRONG.

+4. Sites that redirect between multiple domains throughout analysis.

+For instance https://spothero.com/ and https://parkingpanda.com/ are now one entity but still can use both domains.
+In the dubugging table, you will see multiple debugging entries under each domain.
+Because we store analysis data by domain, the data will be incomplete and will not be added to the database.

 ## 5. Other Resources